manodroid/Text-Editor-Java/README.md

 - Help Tab
     - Shortcuts
     - About

+In the last commit another tool was added, now the user can check if he has misspelled any word during writing.
+The whole text is analyzed and the wrong words are highlighter in red.
+Then it is taken a step further because the user can right-click the highlighted text and then select a correction for the word.
+This way the correction can be more accurate and with fewer keystrokes.
 <br>
 - Text Fields, Keyboard Events, Personal Directory, Update Title on file change, word count, character count, line count, and more. :chart_with_upwards_trend: